glotzerlab/spatula/docs/source/theory.rst

 We also often consider subsequent application of the same operation.
 This is usually written in the form :math:`\hat{S}_n^k` where :math:`k` is the number of times the operation is applied.
-Following the above relations we can derive several useful relations for powers of rotoreflections:
+Following the above relations we can derive several useful relations for powers of rotoreflections, (see :cite:`drago1992` for more details):

 .. math::
   (\hat{S}_n)^n &= \hat{E} \quad \text{for } n \text{ even} \\